annabrown2/TranscriptAnalysis_WithCLAN/STEP1.md

 # Step 1: Convert existing transcript to a CHAT file
-*This Protocol outlines how to convert the transcribed speech samples so that they follow CHAT transcription guidelines and can be analysed in CLAN.*
+*This protocol outlines how to convert the transcribed speech samples so that they follow CHAT transcription guidelines and can be analysed in CLAN.*

 ## How to use this protocol:
 + Follow the steps in chronological order.